rakinishraq/prisma/README.md

 ## Integrations

 - **OpenRGB:** An RGB perpipheral integration is in progress.
 Currently testing with the Wormier K87 ([SonixQMK firmware](https://sonixqmk.github.io//SonixDocs/compatible_kb/) supports many brands), Razer Blade 15 keyboard and Viper Mini.
-- **Wallpaper Engine:** This paid tool is used for animated (sometimes interactive and audio-reactive) wallpapers as well as setting seperate image wallpapers per monitor auutomatically.
-See the last two parts in the [Configuration section](https://github.com/rakinishraq/prisma#configuration).
-  - **All-Black Theme?** This tool sets the wallpaper behind Wallpaper Engine as all-black currently.
-An alternative is in progress since this (1) causes Window's automatic accent color (details in the "Windows 10/11 Theme" integration below) to be all-black and (2) running the tool again sets the template-based schemes as all-black.
-  1. For now, use the "Start with Windows in High Priority" and "Adjust Windows color" options in Wallpaper Engine's General tab in Settings to combat the former issue.
-  2. To prevent the latter issue, use the "--save" argument and "saved" variables (further details in the [CLI Usage section](https://github.com/rakinishraq/prisma#cli-usage) below).
 - **Visual Studio Code:** Install the [extension](https://marketplace.visualstudio.com/items?itemName=dlasagno.wal-theme) and enable the theme in the Settings menu.
 - **Firefox/Thunderbird:** Install the Pywalfox [extension](https://addons.mozilla.org/en-US/firefox/addon/pywalfox/) and [application](https://github.com/Frewacom/pywalfox).
 The process for the latter may be complex for those new to Python/Pip.
 Tested with Librewolf.
 - **Obsidian:** The theme is temporarily not functional with the newest versions of the template theme, Minimal.
 When it is, add an entry of your Vault's location in the config file under "obsidian" like the [example config file](https://github.com/rakinishraq/prisma#Configuration) below.
 For now, the BG/FG colors can be entered into the Settings manually (details in the "And More!" integration below).